The French Eco Score is now “Environmental Cost” (Coût Environmental)

 Are there any plans to expand the material list options?

-The current material options are in alignment with the offerings of the Ecobalyse methodology.
-We are tracking any updates to the methodology and will update accordingly.
+The current material options are in alignment with the offerings of the final regulatory Environmental Cost methodology.

 My product is a mix of textiles and non-textiles - can I still generate an Eco-score?